-Starting in January 2017, France-Amérique will explore each month the history and the traditions behind a famous French pastry or candy.
+Since January 2017, France-Amérique explores each month the history and the traditions behind a famous French pastry or candy.
 On the first Sunday of January, France celebrates the Epiphany by sharing a Galette des Rois — a King's Cake.